Aakash050/Diabetes_Classification_Aakash_Kapadia/README.md

 # Diabetes Prediction — Leakage-Safe ML Pipeline
+This project implements a leakage-safe ML pipeline to predict diabetes using the Pima Indian dataset, achieving an AUC of around 0.82.
 Predict the likelihood of diabetes from clinical measurements (e.g., Glucose, BMI) using a clean, leakage-safe workflow:
 EDA → split → pipeline (false zeros → NaNs, impute, scale) → model comparison → RF hyperparameter tuning → diagnostics.